LenweSaralonde/Musician/README.md

 Musician
 ========
 Hear and play music with nearby players.
-For the first time in World of Warcraft, your character can litterally become a bard!
+For the first time in World of Warcraft, your character can literally become a bard!

 Join our [Discord server](https://discord.gg/ypfpGxK) (EN/FR) and our [Battle.net group](https://blizzard.com/invite/X2Gy7ztwX7) for help, bug reports, good music and more!